This tomato and fresh corn soup makes for a perfect light meal or side dish!

 Can I use frozen corn instead of fresh corn?

 It’s a very versatile dish!
-If you reduce the water in the written recipe below then it turns out thicker and makes for a tasty corn sabzi (side) that you can serve with rice or roti.
+If you reduce the water in the written recipe below, it turns out thicker and makes for a tasty corn sabzi (side) to serve with rice or roti.
 Or you can make it as written and slurp it up like soup!

 I hope you love this super simple soup as much as I do!
-It’s a souper soup to serve for a simple supper 🙂Print
+It’s a souper soup to serve for a simple supper. 🙂

 - 2 tablespoons oil of choice